MicrosoftDocs/power-pages-docs/power-pages-docs/configure/progressive-web-apps.md

 PWAs can be used for both online and offline scenarios.
 As a maker, you can choose to enable specific pages in your site to be available offline (the content on these pages is read-only).

 PWAs can be distributed to end users through app stores or a browser based download and install.
-For additional details, see [Build and distribute progressive web apps](build-progressive-web-apps.md).
+For more information, see [Build and distribute progressive web apps](build-progressive-web-apps.md).

 ## Next step